The Genes For Love Are Located Within The Major Histocompatibility Complex

 A study in an Asian American population found that MHC-based attraction AKA "Romantic Chemistry" is just as important as "Personality type" when predicting second date offers (Wu et al., 2018).
 MHC genes also play a role in partner choice of other vertebrates, an facinating study in obligate pair-living lemurs showed that couples with mismatched MHC genes tend to make an extra-pair partner selection the cause of lemur affairs (Schwensow et al., 2008).
 MHC compatibility is so important that scientists have proposed humans invented kissing as a way to test for chemistry, and this biological phenomenon can even help explain the strength of the female orgasm (Sherlock et al., 2016).

-In real life, your sense of smell is a natural radar to detect romantic chemistry and assist with partner choice in-person, so a good place to meet a prospective partner is actually your local gym.
-If you prefer to use an online dating app try "DNA Romance" we are a genetic matchmaking site that use information hidden in your MHC genes to predict romantic chemistry between you and your match online.
-DNA Romance is easy to use just upload your raw autosomal DNA data file, within less than 6 minutes your matches will be ready!
+In real life, your sense of smell is your natural radar to detect romantic chemistry in-person, so a good place to meet a romantic life partner is actually your local gym.
+Alternatively go online and try the "DNA Romance" dating app to unlock information hidden in your DNA and see predictions of sexual chemistry between you and your matched today.
+DNA Romance is easy to use, simply upload your raw autosomal DNA data file and within ~2 minutes your matches will be ready!